leesharkey/jekyll-now/_posts/2019-04-29-Systems_Neuroscience_for_AI_Introduction.md

 ## What this guide focuses on and what it ignores
 We currently do not have a good enough understanding of any single level of analysis in neuroscience to know with certainty what topics are safe to ignore.
-As such, this guide introduces neuroscience reviews from all three levels but places greater emphasis on the computational and algorithmic/representational levels than on the implementation level.
+As such, **this guide introduces neuroscience reviews from all three levels but places greater emphasis on the computational and algorithmic/representational levels than on the implementation level**.
 This is not to say that excluded topics won’t be useful for building general intelligence - it just reflects my view of what systems-neuroscientific concepts AI researchers are likely to find useful in the short to medium term.
-This is consistent with the emphasis placed by Hassabis, who has [said](https://www.youtube.com/watch?v=Qgd3OK5DZWI) for a long time that many approaches to building general intelligence focus on parts of neuroscience that are too high- or low-level to be immediately useful for building intelligence.
+This is consistent with the emphasis placed by Hassabis, who has [said](https://www.youtube.com/watch?v=Qgd3OK5DZWI) for a long time that many approaches to building general intelligence focus on parts of neuroscience that are too high- or low-level to be immediately useful.

 The guide therefore focuses on:
 * The functions that particular brain areas are believed to perform and, where possible, how they are believed to perform them.